 Typhoid fever is uncommon in industrialized regions such as the United States.
-Typhoid Fever is rarely reported and Hawaii, and many infections are linked to travel to foreign countries.
+Typhoid Fever is rarely reported in Hawaii, and many infections are linked to travel to foreign countries.

-- People ill with diarrhea should stay home from work or school.
-Ill persons and their close contacts who work in food handling, health care, or child/ elderly care, must get permission from their doctor before returning to work.
-Infected people in other occupations who are not having diarrhea may return to work or school, but they must wash their hands often, especially after using the toilet.
+- People diagnosed with typhoid fever or ill with diarrhea should stay home from work or school.
+Ill persons and their close contacts who work in food handling, health care, or child/ elderly care, must get permission from their doctor and the Hawaii State Department of Health before returning to work.
+Infected people in other occupations who are not having diarrhea may return to work, but they must wash their hands often, especially after using the toilet.